Global Business Licence (GBL) companies

 A GBL is tax resident in Mauritius and may apply for a Tax Residence Certificate (TRC) from the Director General of the MRA should this be required by the tax authorities in the jurisdiction in which the company is conducting its business.

-Investors may benefit from an extensive network of DTTs.
+Investors may benefit from an extensive network of double taxation treaties (DTTs).
 Entities holding a GBL wishing to benefit from a DTT must obtain a TRC issued by the MRA.
 The TRC is generally issued within a period of seven days from the date of application, provided that the person has submitted the return required under the ITA 1995.

 The Financial Services Act has been amended to include the following conditions that should at all times be satisfied by a GBL company:

-- The core income generating activities of the GBL should be in or from Mauritius.
+- The core income generating activities of the GBL should be in or from Mauritius, as required under the Income Tax Act;

-- The GBL companies should be managed and controlled from Mauritius.
+- The GBL companies should be managed and controlled from Mauritius; and

 - It has at least two directors, resident in Mauritius, of sufficient calibre to exercise independence of mind and judgment.